 - Supplier name;

 - Applicable registration identifier;

-- Feedstocks and/or renewable fuel supplied.
+- Feedstocks and/or renewable fuel supplied;

+- Date of approval status check.

 The approved supplier list shall be monitored at least on an annual basis to ensure the information is up to date.

 Incoming transaction documentation shall be checked upon receipt for completeness.
 Information relevant to the applicable scheme(s) shall be included, or as minimum: